vrmarcelino/CCMetagen/README.md

 <img src=tutorial/figs_tutorial/krona_photo.png width="500" height="419.64">

 In the .csv file, you will find the depth (abundance) of each match.
 Depth can be estimated in three ways: by counting the number of nucleotides matching the reference sequence (use flag --depth_unit nc, by applying an additional correction for template length (default in KMA and CCMetagen), or by calculating depth in Reads Per Million (RPM, use flag --depth_unit rpm).
-If you want RPM values, you will need to suply a .mapstats file generated with KMA.
-For example:
+If you want RPM values, you will need to suply the .mapstats file generated with KMA.

 You can adjust the stringency of the taxonomic assignments by adjusting the minimum coverage (--coverage), the minimum abundance (--depth), and the minimum level of sequence similarity (--query_identity).